The American Drone Industry May Be Heading for the Stone Age

 The irony runs deeper.
 The U.S. government's justification for banning Chinese-made drones centers on data security, fears that Beijing could access sensitive aerial imagery or site data through hidden back channels.
 Yet at the same time, almost every American walks around with a GPS-enabled camera and microphone in their pocket, one that, more often than not, was built in China.

-In the race to dominate the skies, America is grounding itself.
-By targeting the world’s leading drone maker, DJI, lawmakers say they’re protecting national security.
+By targeting the world's leading drone maker, DJI, lawmakers say they're protecting national security.
 But in practice, they may be trading cutting-edge tools for political symbolism.
 The rhetoric is about innovation and independence; the reality could be a lost decade for industries that rely on drones, from agriculture and infrastructure to filmmaking and emergency response.

 History of the Proposed Bans